ZY-LHY/Machine-learning-based-FSCK-model/README.md

 Instructions (The machine learning based FSCK model):

-!-The program is used to calculate k-distributions (32 GaussâChebyshev quadrature points)
+!-The program is used to calculate k-distributions (32 Gaussa Chebyshev quadrature points)

 !-The thermodynamic states for the gas mixture profiles can be changed in "Main.f90":